Enable Gmail logs in BigQuery

 - In the Add setting window, enter a description.

 - Select the BigQuery project you want to use for Gmail logs.
 (Select a project with write access.)

-- Click Add setting to return to the settings page, then click Save.
+- Click Add setting to return to the settings page, and then click Save.

-Note: if you receive an error, retry clicking Add setting.
-You may need to go to the BigQuery console and delete the newly created dataset from the failed attempt.
+Note: If an error occurs, try clicking Add setting again.
+You might need to go to the BigQuery console and delete the previously created dataset.

-- Inside the dataset, there’s a new table named “daily_”.
-This table serves as a template to provide table schema for actual daily tables.
+A new table named “daily_” is added to the dataset, which serves as a template to provide a table schema for actual daily tables.
 It’s left empty and never expires.
-Don’t remove, modify, rename, or insert data into this table.
+Don’t remove, modify, rename, or add data in this table.